Due to unforeseen circumstances, publication orders cannot be taken or processed at this time. Publication ordering buttons and links will not work.

 |__ Avandia (uh-VAN-dee-uh)||__ rosiglitazone (rohss-ih-GLIH-tuh-zohn)|

-If you are currently taking one of the thiazolidinedione medicines—pioglitazone (Actos), rosiglitazone (Avandia), or a combination diabetes pill containing pioglitazone or rosiglitazone: See the U.S. Food and Drug Administration (FDA) announcements below about these pills.
+If you are currently taking the thiazolidinedione medicine pioglitazone (Actos) or a combination diabetes pill containing pioglitazone: See the U.S. Food and Drug Administration (FDA) announcement on the next page about this pill.

 Discuss treatment options with your doctor before stopping your diabetes medicines.
 Stopping your diabetes medicines without talking with your doctor can cause serious short-term health problems and could increase the risk of long-term diabetes-related complications.

 See Insert K for more information about combination diabetes pills that contain pioglitazone or rosiglitazone.